Contact Us

 These factors include political will, Washington’s “One Big Beautiful Bill Act” for domestic manufacturing, stimulus and inflationary forces abroad, expansion of capital expenditures, and macro signals using its own “Regime Indicator.”

 With the upcoming U.S. midterm elections, policymakers are pushing a pro-growth agenda.
 The recently passed “One Big Beautiful Bill Act” (OBBBA) has pushed for increased domestic manufacturing.
-Even before the act was passed, many large American companies pledged manufacturing, technology, and infrastructure investments.
+Even before the act was passed, many large American companies pledged manufacturing, technology, and infrastructure investments

 Overseas, Germany recently implemented the largest stimulus package in the history of the European Union.
 The EU stimulus plan, NextGeneration EU, has added another €806.9 billion (about $880 billion) through 2026, and many EU countries have layered on more investments for their economies.
 Momentum has been building in many parts of the world, with Japan, South Korea, Canada, and Australia adding fiscal processes to prevent sector slowdowns and ensure household purchasing power.
 China has pledged enormous stimulus of 1.3 trillion yuan ($179 billion) in special treasury bonds for 2025 and 4.4 trillion yuan of local government special-purpose bonds.